 Today I was able to learn about interviewing for specific types of stories that require tough questions.

 My mentor, David Schechter, was working on a story about a lawsuit filed against Texas Instruments for a chemical release in the 1980s.
 The neighboring community has since filed suit against the company, claiming personal harm from the released chemicals.
 According to their claim, a local water source was contaminated by the release.

 Today we were interviewing a spokeswoman for Texas Instruments concerning the lawsuit.
 David’s questions were fair, yet tough.
-He asked questions concerning the neighborhood’s claims, as well as steps taken by the company to correct the situation.
+He asked questions about the neighborhood’s claims, as well as steps taken by the company to correct the situation.
 He later plans to interview a representative of the neighborhood concerning their claims.